slalom/kafka-demo/README.md

 #### Services

 * Control Center
-  Control center comes up by running `make control-center.open`
+  Control center comes up by running :
+  `make control-center.open`

 * Grafana
+  Grafana comes up by running :
-  * Open Grafana dashboard `make grafana.open.aws`
+   `make grafana.open.aws`

 * Dashboard
   Dashboard does not seem to start correctly.
 The container fails to start in the default namespace, with errors in the logs.
 Likely permissions